LevineJiang/A-B-Testing/README.md

 This is a method I've learned from the book :

-Practical Statistics for Data Scientists, 2nd Edition Peter Gedeck
+Practical Statistics for Data Scientists, 2nd Edition by Peter Gedeck

 Randomization Test: Another Way to Determine the Significance of A/B Testing